quantbrothers/docs/FixApiDocumentation/source/index.html.md

 1. Client sends a `Market Data Request <V>`
 2. Server responds by sending one Market Data - `Snapshot/Full Refresh <W>`
-3. As bids, offers, trades and/or auctions happen on the exchange, Server sends Market Data - `Incremental Refresh <X>` messages
+3. As bids, offers, trades and/or actions happen on the exchange, Server sends Market Data - `Incremental Refresh <X>` messages

-*.*FIX 4.4 EP 26 is used to backport MDEntryType (269) = Q Auction Clearing Price to denote indicative and final auction prices.*
+*.*FIX 4.4 EP 26 is used to backport MDEntryType (269) = Q Action Clearing Price to denote indicative and final action prices.*

 ## Logon < A> message